A lot can change in seven years—so I think this blog post is overdue.

 The Becoming Minimalist Promise

-With that history as the backdrop, and the current upheaval of the world surrounding us, I want to take a moment and offer a promise to you about this blog.
+With that history as the backdrop, and the fast-changing world surrounding us, I want to take a moment and offer a promise to you about this blog.
 Because there are some things that will not change.

 Becoming Minimalist exists to invite people to own less and live more.

-That was our mission 12 years ago and will be our mission going forward.
-We will not waver from it.
+That was my mission 14 years ago and will be my mission going forward.
+I will not waver from it.